laminas-api-tools/documentation/recipes/join-tables.md

 To start, we will create a custom `TableGateway` implementation, `Users\V1\Rest\Users\UsersTableGateway`.
-We will use our knowledge of creating JOIN statements in zend-db from above to create two new methods, `getUserWithCity($id)`, and `getUsersWithCities()`.
+We will use our knowledge of creating JOIN statements in laminas-db from above to create two new methods, `getUserWithCity($id)`, and `getUsersWithCities()`.

 ```php